 (14) Selection of cleanup actions.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology will require or provide the public with the following notice and comment opportunities when selecting a cleanup action under WAC 173-340-380.
+For ecology-conducted and ecology-supervised remedial actions, ecology will require or provide the public with the following notice and comment opportunities when selecting a cleanup action under WAC 173-340-380.

 (a) Public notice of draft cleanup action plan.
-When issuing a draft cleanup action plan, Ecology will provide or require public notice of the plan in accordance with subsection (2) of this section.
+When issuing a draft cleanup action plan, ecology will provide or require public notice of the plan in accordance with subsection (2) of this section.
 The public notice may be consolidated with public notice of a remedial investigation/feasibility study report or a proposed order or decree.

 (i) Content.
 Notice of a draft cleanup action plan must briefly: